 Guest Blogger : Travis Barnes – Superman For Hire

 Today, I like to welcome guest blogger, Travis Barnes to my site.
-Travis is my son and he recently wrote this article for Christian Today.
-He shares his experiences of being a youth pastor.
+Travis is my son and he recently wrote this article about his experience as a youth pastor.

 Superman for Hire